MobiKin

 Part 1: What Causes a Boot Loop on Android

-- What is boot loop?
+- What is a boot loop?

 OK, the Android boot loop is nothing but an error, making your phone turn on itself when you manually power it off.
-Precisely, when your Android phone doesn't remain switched off and starts to boot up automatically within a few seconds, there might be stuck in a boot loop on Android.
+Precisely, when your Android phone doesn't remain switched off and starts to boot up automatically within a few seconds, you might be stuck in a boot loop on Android.

 - Android phone stuck in the boot loop?
 Why?